 - handle mathematical terminology with confidence.

-When the project has been completed, schools around the European Union will be able to download and use the free educational materials that have been developed.
+Any school in the European Union can download and use the free educational materials that have been developed.

 Why this project is needed